xone4/Cosmic-Cognition-Project/README.md

     -   There are points of intersection and transformation between dimensions, which shows that dimensions are not separate but influence and transform one another.
 These points of transformation mark significant shifts in the system's evolution, when interactions shift to create something entirely new.
 4.  **Characteristics of the Fractal System**:
     -   Self-similarity at all levels, meaning that each part is a smaller version of the whole, demonstrating a repeating pattern.
 The same underlying pattern is reflected at all levels of observation, and this self-similarity allows us to understand the nature of reality by studying its individual parts.
-    -   Infinite detail, implying that there are always more levels of detail and complexity to explore, in theory infinitely.
+    -   Infinite detail, implying that there are always more levels of detail and complexity to explore, in proposition infinitely.
 There is always a deeper level of detail that can be discovered, showcasing the intricacy and ever-expanding nature of reality.
     -   Sensitivity to initial conditions, demonstrating how small changes can have significant and unpredictable impacts, thus creating a complex dynamic system.
 Even minor variations can lead to drastically different outcomes, making it impossible to make perfectly precise predictions.
 5.  **Levels of Fractal Evolution**:
     -   Molecular level, where molecules are the basic building blocks of matter, displaying complex arrangements and properties.
 Molecules have their own specific arrangements and patterns that determine their unique properties.
 The arrangement and interaction of molecules lay the groundwork for all more complex structures.